-‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul & Randy Jackson Return?
+‘American Idol’ Reboot: Will Simon Cowell, Paula Abdul, & Randy Jackson Return?

 But despite the reports, American Idol fans are making it pretty clear on social media that they want to see the original judging trio return for them to tune in.

 “I heard they’re thinking of bringing American Idol back.
-That is only okay under 3 conditions: Simon Cowell, Paula Abdul, and Randy Jackson,” American Idol fan @Kenzie_Green2 tweeted amid the speculation, while @lisssylooooo added of the show returning, “I would only watch the new American Idol if Paula, Simon and Randy were still on it.”
+That is only okay under 3 conditions: Simon Cowell, Paula Abdul, and Randy Jackson,” American Idol fan @Kenzie_Green2 tweeted amid the speculation, while @lisssylooooo added of the show returning, “I would only watch the new American Idol if Paula, Simon, and Randy were still on it.”

-Simon, Paula and Randy are yet to officially comment as reports American Idol will be back get serious, though it’s thought that Ryan Seacrest – who hosted the show for the entirety of its 15 season run – could be back to host.
+Simon, Paula, and Randy are yet to officially comment as reports American Idol will be back get serious, though it’s thought that Ryan Seacrest – who hosted the show for the entirety of its 15-season run – could be back to host.

 An American Idol source told People that, despite taking on a permanent role as Kelly Ripa’s co-host on Live with Kelly and Ryan this week, Seacrest could still take back his old job.